“If the foundations be destroyed, What shall the righteous do”? Psalms 11:3.

 When we begin to deny the inerrancy of the Scriptures, we begin to lose the power of God.
 The Bible begins to lose its certainty and authority and its life-changing power.
 If you don’t believe this just look at what “Christian liberalism” has done to the Christian faith in Europe.

 Europe is on a downward spiral and has become a continent of unbelievers.
 What was once the home of the Protestant Reformation has now become the home of agnostics and infidels.
 Christianity in Europe has become almost non-existent.
 Why?
-Because years ago the churches in Europe accepted liberalism while the churches of American embraced conservatism.
+Because years ago the churches in Europe accepted liberalism while the churches of America embraced conservatism.

 European churches have replaced the gospel of Christ with left-wing political activism.
 Liberalism has embraced worldly ideas and have brought them into the church.
 European churches are ordaining LGBT bishops, women bishops, performing LGBT marriages, removing gender specific words when referring to God and even telling the members of their churches to allow their children to explore their gender identity.

-Is this where some Seventh-day Adventist leaders within the church want to bring us to?
+Is this where some leaders within the church want to bring us to?
 Is not the experiment of European Christian liberalism enough to know that we must take a stand upon the inerrancy of the Scriptures?
 Every other point of our faith stands or falls by what we believe about the Bible.